andycranston/mathpuz/README.md

 +-------------------+    +----+
 ```

-This is correct because 5 multiplied by 4 is 20 and take 7 from 20
+is correct because 5 multiplied by 4 is 20 and take 7 from 20
 leaves the result of 13.

-Note that the calulation is strict left to right for rows (and top to bottom
+Note that the calulation is strict left to right for rows and top to bottom
 for colunms.
 For example:

 ```